seank021/GPTeacher/README.md

-# GPTeacher Assistant
+# GPTeacher

-GPTeacher Assistant is a Streamlit-based web application designed to help users solve programming tests by providing step-by-step guidance and interactive assistance using OpenAI's GPT-4o model.
+GPTeacher is a Streamlit-based web application designed to help users solve programming tests by providing step-by-step guidance and interactive assistance using OpenAI's GPT-4o model.
 The application allows users to select a programming test, view its details, and engage in a conversational interface to receive tailored advice and solutions.

 ## Features